 Israel, under Moses, destroyed the Amorites and took all of their cities which included Heshbon (Numbers 21:21 - 26).
 After their conquest nothing more of note is mentioned about the Amorites in Scripture.

 The Perizzites were people who were scattered throughout the land.
 The Hivites were a people who ruled mostly around the area of Shechem.
-The Jebusites lived in and around the city of Jebus.
-After David became King he and all the Israel fought the Jebusites, conquered them, and renamed Jebus to Jerusalem.
+The Jebusites, who were descended from Ham, lived in and around the city of Jebus.
+After David became King, he and all the Israel fought the Jebusites, conquered them, and renamed Jebus to Jerusalem.

-Though not specifically mentioned as a nation to conquer in Deuteronomy 7:1 - 2, Israel did battle the people of Bashan.
+Israel did battle, though not specifically mentioned as a nation to conquer in Deuteronomy 7:1 - 2, the people of Bashan.
 The land of Bashan, at the time of Moses and Joshua, was ruled by King Og.
 The king was the last of the Rephaim or giants that lived east of the Jordan.
 He was so big that, conservatively, his bed was 13 1/2 feet long (4.1 meters) and 6 feet (1.8 meters) wide (Deuteronomy 3:11)!

-After Israel conquered the Amorites they battled Og and his people at Edrei.
-The king, his sons, and all his people, were completely destroyed and their land was distributed among some of the Israelite tribes (Numbers 21:32 - 35; Deuteronomy 3:10, 12; Joshua 13:11 - 12)
+Israel battled Og and his people at Edrei after they conquered the Amorites.
+The king, his sons, and all his people, are completely destroyed and their land is distributed among some of the Israelite tribes (Numbers 21:32 - 35, Deuteronomy 3:10, 12, Joshua 13:11 - 12).